THE DEADLINE TO ENTER THIS YEAR IS NOVEMBER 12, 2018 by 11:59 p.m. CTS.

 7. Program: any printed program format with any number of pages, for any purpose may be submitted; submit a PDF copy of the program; you may also upload jpegs of any specific pages or distinctive features you would like brought to the attention of the judges

-8. Invitation/Announcement: any printed invitation or announcement for any purpose may be sybmitted; submit a PDF copy of the invitation or announcement; you may also upload jpegs of any specific or distinctive features you would like brought to the attention of the judges
+8. Invitation/Announcement/Postcard/Thank You Note: any printed invitation, announcement, postcard or thank you note for any purpose may be submitted; submit a PDF copy of the invitation or announcement; you may also upload jpegs of any specific or distinctive features you would like brought to the attention of the judges

 9. Poster: large, printed placards, bills, or announcements, created to advertise, publicize or promote something; a series of posters may be submitted as one entry and judged as a whole earning one award or individual posters may be submitted as separate entries, each eligible for a separate award; a fee will be charged for separate submissions; submit PDF or jpeg copies of the poster(s)